|IFRS Update, Revenue and Leases|

 - Time: 2pm - 5pm

-Venues (not applicable at the moment due to Covid-19)
+Venues (n/a at the moment due to Covid-19.
+All sessions are currently provided online)

 - The ICAEW, Chartered Accountants' Hall, 1 Moorgate Place, EC2R 6EA;